 - Tenders and tugs

 The same properties that made asbestos good for shipbuilding also made it extremely dangerous to humans.
-When extracted or disturbed in any way, asbestos breaks into tiny fibers, which can be inhaled or ingested.
+When damaged or disturbed, asbestos breaks into tiny fibers which can be inhaled or ingested.
 The body cannot process asbestos, so the fibers get stuck.
 These fibers irritate the body for decades and eventually lead to cancer.

 Ship Parts and Places That Used Asbestos

-Due to asbestos’s naturally ability to trap heat and sound, it was used mainly as an insulator on Navy vessels.
+Since asbestos naturally traps heat and sound, it was used mainly as an insulator on Navy vessels.
 It was often used to line, cover, or pad equipment on the ship to reduce damage from enemy gunfire.

 Ship parts that used asbestos include:

 - Deck coverings